 Organize brainstorming sessions on trendy topics and topics related to the curriculum.
-Discussions between students will encourage them to speak their minds and understand other people points of view.
-Such brainstorming session can be very effective for developing students creativity in subjects like literature, humanities, philosophy, music, etc.
+Discussions between students will encourage them to speak their minds and understand other people’s points of view.
+Such brainstorming sessions can be very effective for developing students’ creativity in subjects like literature, humanities, philosophy, music, etc.

 Assigning roles and recreating real-life situations is a great way to take students out of their comfort zone.
-When put in a real-life situation, students’ minds are more occupied in the subject.
-As a result, they are more inclined to show creativity and think outside the box in order to resolve the situation or dispute.
+When put in a real-life situation, students’ minds are more occupied with the subject.
+As a result, they are more inclined to show creativity and think outside the box in order to resolve a situation or dispute.

 4. Organize activities in an informal environment

 The environment has a huge impact on a person’s creativity.
 Learning outside the typical room settings is a great prerequisite for inspiration and creativity boost.